 Stay In the Great Stone Dwelling

-Overnight rooms are available for groups or groups with events in our facilities.
-A group should consist of five or more rooms.
+Overnight rooms are available on an individual basis or for groups or groups with events in our facilities.

 Twenty guest rooms are available on the third and fourth levels of the Great Stone Dwelling: